 Welcome to Living A Boss Life where our main goal is to help empower you to live the best life you deserve.
-Today I want to show you how to identify toxic people in your life with 3 easy steps.
+Today I want to show you how to identify toxic relationships in your life with 3 easy steps.
 Once we can identify toxic people we can learn how to deal with how they affect our lives and how to empower ourselves to know that we deserve more.

 Don’t have time to read it now?
 Grab a FREE copy of our eBook!

-In order to identify toxic people in your life, I want to help you gain some clarity on what or whom they may look like in your life.
+In order to identify toxic relationships in your life, I want to help you gain some clarity on what or whom they may look like in your life.
 It is not always easy to identify toxic people when we have become accustomed to this way of thinking about our entire life.
 Sometimes the pain of letting them go is worse than the pain of putting up with their negative effects on us.

 Do you have toxic people in your life?